JukeboxPipeline/jukebox-core/docs/devdoc/documenting.rst

 Viewdoc is an extension for sphinx that allows a link to a python object in the source code::

-  this will link to a python function in my source :func:`jukebox.core.main.init` this will link to a module :mod:`jukebox.core.main` this will link to a variable :data:`jukebox.core.constants.DEFAULT_LOGGING_LEVEL` this will link to a class :class:`jukebox.core.plugins.JB_Plugin`
+  this will link to a python function in my source :func:`jukeboxcore.main.init` this will link to a module :mod:`jukeboxcore.main` this will link to a variable :data:`jukeboxcore.constants.DEFAULT_LOGGING_LEVEL` this will link to a class :class:`jukeboxcore.plugins.JB_Plugin`

 .. _docstrings: